wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 In Keycloak, token exchange is the process of using a set of credentials or token to obtain an entirely different token.
 A client may want to invoke on a less trusted application so it may want to downgrade the current token it has.
 A client may want to exchange a Keycloak token for a token stored for a linked social provider account.
 You may want to trust external tokens minted by other Keycloak realms or foreign IDPs.
 A client may have a need to impersonate a user.
-Hereâ€™s a short summary of the current capabilities of Keycloak around token exchange.
+Here¡¯s a short summary of the current capabilities of Keycloak around token exchange.

 - A client can exchange an existing Keycloak token created for a specific client for a new token targeted to a different client
 - A client can exchange an existing Keycloak token for an external token, i.e. a linked Facebook account
 - A client can exchange an external token for a Keycloak token.
 - A client can impersonate a user

 Token exchange in Keycloak is a very loose implementation of the [OAuth Token Exchange](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-16) specification at the IETF.
 We have extended it a little, ignored some of it, and loosely interpreted other parts of the specification.
-It is a simple grant type invocation on a realmâ€™s OpenID Connect token endpoint.
+It is a simple grant type invocation on a realm¡¯s OpenID Connect token endpoint.

 ```
 /auth/realms/{realm}/protocol/openid-connect/token
 ```

 It accepts form parameters (`application/x-www-form-urlencoded`) as input and the output depends on the type of token you requested an exchange for.
 Token exchange is a client endpoint so requests must provide authentication information for the calling client.
 Public clients specify their client identifier as a form parameter.
 Confidential clients can also use form parameters to pass their client id and secret, Basic Auth, or however your admin has configured the client authentication flow in your realm.
-Hereâ€™s a list of form parameters
+Here¡¯s a list of form parameters

 - client_id